-The land of ice and snow, the coldest, windiest, driest, least populated and most remote corner of the world, is not a place for the faint hearted.
-Those brave enough to embark on a journey to Antarctica will forever have a deep connection to this icy land.
+A wondrous world of hidden treasure awaits those brave enough to journey to the land of ice and snow.
+Antarctica, a land often described as the coldest, windiest, driest, least populated and most remote corner of the world, is not a place for the faint-hearted.
+Yet, those brave enough to journey there will forever have a deep connection to the icy wonderland.

-The 4500 km journey to Antarctica begins at the Cape Town Harbour aboard the SA Agulhas II, a research and supply vessel.
-For the next three weeks rough seas, delays and seasickness are often a challenge, but it's all worthwhile when you catch a glimpse of some of the most spectacular sights you could ever imagine.
-Breath-taking views of icebergs and ice floats, sunrises and sunsets, not to mention the various local inhabitants such as penguins, whales and seals frolicking in the icy water as you approach the Ice shelf.
+The 4 500 km journey to Antarctica begins aboard the SA Agulhas II research and supply vessel anchored at Cape Town Harbour.
+Three weeks of rough seas, delays and seasickness lie ahead before the ship reaches the Ice Shelf.
+All discomfort aboard the ship becomes inconsequential when you catch your first glimpse of some of the most spectacular sights you could imagine.
+Breath-taking views of icebergs and ice floats and unparalleled sunrises and sunsets compete for attention as you watch the local inhabitants – penguins, whales and seals – splash about in the icy water off the Ice Shelf.